 You can always choose to be very precise and use a thermometer to determine the exact doneness, but I found that nothing beats experience and after cooking a few steaks successfully you'll get a better feel for when they're ready.
 Cutting the steaks to look at the flesh is probably not the best idea because it will let all the delicious juices run out of them.

 An important, but often forgotten step when cooking a steak is to let it rest for 5 to 10 minutes after cooking it.
-This step is important to let the proteins relax and to let the juices stay inside the steak instead of flowing right out of it.
-Simply place the steaks on a cutting board or a plate and cover them very loosely with a sheet of foil with a small whole pierced on top the let the steam get out and to prevent the steaks from steaming.
+This step is important to let the proteins relax and to let the juices redistribute evenly inside the steak instead of flowing right out of it.
+Simply place the steaks on a cutting board or a plate and cover them very loosely with a sheet of foil with a small whole pierced on top to let the steam get out.
+This prevents the steaks from being overcooked by the steam.

 After all this preparation finally comes the time where you can serve the steaks alongside a simple salad or a side of your favorite vegetables, steamed or roasted, and enjoy the best of what nature has to offer with your friends or family.